mcdemarco/the-new-kitchen-cookbook/soup/chickpea.md

 # Sopa de Grao

 This is a recipe for Portuguese Spinach & Chickpea Soup from Recipezaar (#189046).
-It's likely I made it with vegetable stock instead of chicken stock.
+It's likely I've always made it with vegetable stock instead of chicken stock.

 ## Ingredients